Farama-Foundation/ViZDoom/doc/FAQ.md

 ## How to display ViZDoom's window when running it on WSL (Windows Subsystem for Linux)

+Please note that as running ViZDoom on WSL seems to be working fine, it is not officially supported.

-GUI apps do not work out-of-the-box on WSL on Windows 10.
-To make it work you need:
+GUI apps do not work out-of-the-box on WSL on Windows 10/11.
+To make it work, you need:

 * Download and install X-Server (VcXsrv) on Windows: https://sourceforge.net/projects/vcxsrv/.
 * Start it using Command Prompt (cmd.exe) on Windows: `"C:\Program Files\VcXsrv\vcxsrv.exe" :0 -ac -terminate -lesspointer -multiwindow -clipboard -wgl -dpi auto` (`"C:\Program Files\VcXsrv\vcxsrv.exe"` is default install location).